 This wasn’t difficult.
 I was the only one brandishing a huge soft-box and large battery pack that for the previous twenty minutes had been clobbering the paparazzi group sandwiched in the tiny room.
 The soft-box blocked their vision and the sync-cable tripped them up.
 I probably wasn’t that popular, but I did get a decent shot.

 The softbox was essential.
 Apart from giving more flattering light (the girls knew this), it looks like you mean business.
 In that small room, it dominated.
 There are benefits of being a clumsy, yet well-prepared, clown.

 Even though the paps were shooting flash during my time-slot (without his eye-contact), I’d used a cable and not a slave.
 Therefore my flash unit wasn’t set-off by their flashes.
 That small error could have rendered me useless.

 To get some kind of composition, I did a little directing of the girls and grabbed fifteen shots before being moved on by the PR guy.
 In hindsight, though, I don’t think an hour-long shoot would have been much better.
 More grooming and make-up perhaps, but I don’t think I could’ve got a nicer smile from Hef.
 He looks damn cool at a moment’s notice.

-The main thing I learnt that day was to be nice.
+In addition to charged batteries always pack your good manners.
 Even a two-minute shoot requires a gentleman’s handshake.
-And Hef is one hell of a gentleman.
+And Hef was one hell of a gentleman.